 Solution: Maintain a 40% darker foreground than the background for optimal visibility.
 Avoid over-customization that compromises scannability.

-Issue: QR codes generated from low-quality, free generators may have expiration dates or scan limits, leading to redirection errors or unscannable codes.
+Issue: QR codes created from low-quality, free generators may have expiration dates or scan limits, leading to redirection errors or unscannable codes.

 Impact: Users may unknowingly scan expired QR codes, resulting in incorrect or inaccessible information.